-Scoot’s Osaka-bound flight departs from Singapore Changi Airport Terminal 2.
-Among the four terminals (plus Jewels) in Singapore, Terminal 2 and 3 are the most convenient terminals to access by train.
-You don’t have to take any transfer shuttles (unlike T1 and T4).
+INFO: Among the four terminals (plus Jewels) in Singapore, Terminal 2 and 3 are the most convenient terminals to access by train.
+T1 can only be accessed by public bus or via airport skytrain.

 5. Early Check-in Possible with Scoot Airline (SIN-KIX)

 On the day of departure, we were able to check in as early as 18 hours before the departure time.
 This self check-in via Auto kiosks is available till 70 mins before flight (see more info).

 Checking in early is good if you want to enter the airport earlier than usual and do some shopping or just to chill.

 How to Check in your Luggage via Scoot’s Auto Kiosk